phalcon/documentation/docs/db-layer.md

 | `rollbackSavepoint`   | Before a savepoint is rolled back   |    No    |

-If you bind an [Events Manager][events] to the database connection, all the events with the type `db` will be enabled and fired for the relevant listeners.
+If you bind an [Events Manager](events.md) to the database connection, all the events with the type `db` will be enabled and fired for the relevant listeners.

 ```php
 <?php